MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cds-company-concept.md

 > [!NOTE]
 > Records become read-only after a company is added and saved, so be sure to choose the correct company.

-### <a name="choosing-a-different-business-unit"></a>Choosing a different business unit
+## <a name="choosing-a-different-business-unit"></a>Choosing a different business unit
+You can change the business unit selection if you are using the Teams ownership model.
+If you use the Person ownership model, the default business unit is always selected.

-You can change the business unit selection.
-If you choose another unit, for example, one that you created earlier in CDS it will keep its original name.
+If you choose another business unit, for example, one that you created earlier in [!INCLUDE[d365fin](includes/cds_long_md.md)], it will keep its original name.
 That is, it will not be suffixed with the company ID.
 We will create a team that does use the naming convention.

+When changing a business unit, you can choose only the business units that are one level below the root business unit.

 ## <a name="person-ownership"></a>Person Ownership
 If you choose the Person ownership model you must specify each salesperson who will own new records.
-The business unit and team are created as described in the previous section.
+The business unit and team are created as described in the [Team Ownership](admin-cds-company-concept.md#team-ownership) section.

+The default business unit is used when the Person ownership model is chosen, and you cannot choose another business unit.
+The team that is associated with the default business unit will own records for common entities, such as the Product entity, that are not related to specific salespersons.

 ## <a name="see-also"></a>See Also
 [About [!INCLUDE[d365fin](includes/cds_long_md.md)]](admin-common-data-service.md)